 Trendspotter |Nernando Gomez Salinas

 Who remembers the racist term ‘skillet blonde?’
-This term defines drop-dead-gorgeous women of African decent, having the so-called angular or chiseled facial features of European (Caucasian or Scandinavian) blondes, but are dark skinned or as black as an old fashioned cast iron frying skillet.
-This is/was an American racist epithet use to describe beautiful dark skinned babies, girls and women of African decent.
-Sad to say, but it has been used by so-called whites and blacks alike.
+This term defines drop-dead-gorgeous women of African descent, having the so-called angular or chiseled facial features of European (Caucasian or Scandinavian) blondes, but are dark skinned or as black as an old fashioned cast iron frying skillet.
+This is/was an American racist epithet use to describe beautiful dark skinned babies, girls, and women of African descent.
+Its use was and likely still is common among Caucasians and African Americans.

-The Japanese ganguro/black face and yamanba sub-culture personifies and perpetuates the racist connotations of the term ‘skillet blonde,’ and is blatant mockery of people of African decent under the guise of a so-called fashion trend.
+The Japanese ganguro/black face and yamanba sub-culture personifies and perpetuates the racist connotations of the term skillet blonde, and is a blatant black-face mockery of black people, especially black women under the guise of a so-called fashion trend.

-In my opinion, the Japanese enjoy openly mocking people of African decent/African Americans and adamantly refuse to stop the perpetuation of their ‘black face’ machinations.
-The manufacture and purchase of ‘black face’ dolls and other racist trinkets and media driven racist characterizations are extremely pervasive and entrenched within Japanese society.
-Clearly, the Japanese are a self-hating people, as their earliest ancestor is African (See article and video below).
-Don’t forget that the Japanese originate from the Chinese/Jomon-Jin and Ainu people.
+In my opinion, the Japanese enjoy openly mocking Africans and African Americans, over decades adamantly refusing to stop the perpetuation of their black face machinations.
+The manufacture and purchase of black face dolls and other racist trinkets, also media driven racist characterizations that are entrenched within Japanese society.
+Clearly, the Japanese are a self-hating people as their earliest ancestor is African (See article and video below).
+Let us not forget that the Japanese originate from the Chinese/Jomon-Jin and Ainu people.